rosenhouse/rust-wrapping-c/README.md

 ./test.sh
 ```

-But Link Time Optimization (LTO) of the C library breaks things in a strange way:
+Or to build the C library using Link Time Optimizations (LTO), do
 ```
 LDFLAGS=-flto ./test.sh
 ```
-In this case the tests of `mylib-sys` still pass, but the tests of `mylib-rs`
+In this case, the `rustflags` set in [.cargo/config.toml](.cargo/config.toml) allow
-fail to link.
+Rust to still link with the C library.